-Our goal is to share the stories of Stephen Hopkins, and the women, children and slaves of his household, in a way that relates to our growing audience, over 2500 visitors in 2016 from most of the US and 37 other countries.
+Our goal is to share the stories of Stephen Hopkins, and the women, children and slaves of his household, in a way that relates to our growing audience, over 3000 visitors last year, from most of the US and 44 other countries.

 America's history is everyone's story !

-Do you like people, love history, old houses, and your country?
+Do you like people, love history, old houses, your community and your country?

 Do you value active citizenship?

 Be part of Benefit Street’s “mile of history” at the Stephen Hopkins House, leading tours for young & old, from around the corner or around the globe!
 Built in 1707 & 1742, this is Providence’s oldest house and first historic preservation success story, twice visited by George Washington.

 It was the home from 1743 to 1785 of merchant, politician and Signer of the Declaration of Independence, Stephen Hopkins.
 Hopkins, his wife Sarah and 4 of their 7 children, second wife Anne, and her 3 children, and the slaves, Fibbo, St. Jago, Prince, Toney, Adam and Priamus, lived and worked here, through turbulent times in Rhode Island history.

 Our visitors learn about the white and black lives led in these 8 small rooms, now furnished with period antiques & Hopkins family heirlooms.
 The SHH narrative explores the struggle for liberty, and for justice, to balance principles & self-interest, personal tragedy and political fervor, in a way that can be meaningful to people in any time, from anywhere.